-Internally we aggregate all tracked time into days based on the time zone of the Organization.
-This aggregated data is then used by the Reports, Team Payments, Payroll, and Budget systems within Hubstaff.
+Internally, we aggregate all tracked time into days based on the time zone of the Organization.
+This aggregated data is then used by the Reports, Team Payments, Payroll, and Weekly limit systems within Hubstaff.

 Reports, Team Payments, and Payroll

 When Hubstaff calculates the time tracked it uses the aggregated data.
 Changing the time zone of the organization only affects new activity data tracked after the time zone change.
 This usually results in time either missing or added to reports.

 If you need to view activity data in a different time zone, please use the Detailed Activities View, as those allow switching the presentation time zone between the organization and the user being viewed.